It is one of the largest solid organs of the human body.

-The liver plays an important role in the detoxification of the body by converting ammonia, a by-product of metabolism in the body, into urea that the kidneys excrete in the urine.
+The liver plays a vital role in the body’s detoxification by converting ammonia, a by-product of metabolism in the body, into urea that the kidneys excrete in the urine.

 The liver is the only visceral organ that can regenerate.
-It can be completely regenerated, provided that at least 25 percent of the tissue remains.
+It can be restored entirely, provided at least 25 percent of the tissue remains.

-One of the most impressive aspects of this feat is that the liver can grow back to its previous size and capacity without any loss of function during the growth process.
+One of the most impressive aspects of this feat is that the liver can grow back to its previous size and capacity without losing function during the growth process.

 In humans, the regeneration process can occur in 8 to 15 days, an incredible achievement, given the size and complexity of the organ.
-In the following weeks, the new liver tissue becomes indistinguishable from the original tissue.
+The new liver tissue becomes indistinguishable from the original tissue in the following weeks.

-Liver regeneration is aided by a series of compounds, including growth factors and cytokines.
-Some of the most important compounds in the process appear to be:
+Liver regeneration is aided by compounds, including growth factors and cytokines.
+Some of the essential compounds in the process appear to be: